Skip to content

 Option / parameterDescription

-• an existing subset name in a format $SubsetName
+• An existing subset name as $SubsetName

-• a valid MDX expression, i.e.: {[Calendar]}.[2022].Children}
+• A valid MDX expression, e.g. {[Calendar].[2022].Children}

-• a subset keyword
+• A subset keyword

-You can also combine elements, patterns, MDX expressions, MDX keywords and MDX mods into a comma delimited list, i.e.: Current period,Previous period,{[Calendar]}.[2022].Children,/2022 Q?/ If you leave Column B value empty, the -subset option will be used
+You can combine elements, patterns, MDX, keywords, and MDX mods in a semicolon-delimited list, e.g.: Current period;Previous period;{[Calendar].[2022].Children};/2022 Q?/* If Column B is empty, the -subset option is used.

 img